dawsonalex/portfolio/content/posts/setting-up-netlify-cms-for-posting-anywhere.md

 ---
 {{< lead >}}

 Setting up a blog can be fun, especially if you're desiging and writing the site yourself.
-But I usually get put off from ever writing anything because I have ideas for posts when I'm away from laptop or PC, and writing notes on my phone is okay until I forget where I've put them.
+But I usually get put off from ever writing anything because I have ideas for posts when I'm away fromfrom  laptop or PC, and writing notes on my phone is okay until I forget where I've put them.
 Here's how I've set up Netlify CMS with my Hugo site, so I can create drafts or full posts anywhere I have a web browser and internet connection.

 {{< /lead >}}